-The course goals for the Teacher Preparation Program meet the "competency-based" requirements established by the Oklahoma Commission on Teacher Preparation.
+The course goals for the Teacher Preparation Program meet the competency-based requirements established by the Oklahoma Commission on Teacher Preparation.

-The purpose of this course is to enable the student to do the following:
+The purpose of this course is to enable the teacher candidate to do the following:

-- A. Gain practical experience as a teacher candidate in a supervisory setting. - B. Gain familiarity with a variety of grade levels and school systems in a school in the distant learning teacher candidate community.
+- A. Gain practical experience in a supervisory setting. - B. Gain familiarity with a variety of grade levels and school systems.